smaurice101/acnsmauricedsmas/README.md

      A local comma-separated-file (csv) with Date in the first column.
 Date must be MM/DD/YYYY format.
      All other data must be numbers.

+_username_ : string, required

-_username_ : A username issued by the system administrator.
+     A username issued by the system administrator.

+_password_ : string, required

-_password_ : A password issued by the system administrator.
+     A password issued by the system administrator.

-This parameter is ignored when fit_intercept is set to False.
-If True, the regressors X will be normalized before regression by subtracting the mean and dividing by the l2-norm.
-If you wish to standardize, please use sklearn.preprocessing.StandardScaler before calling fit on an estimator with normalize=False.

-copy_X : boolean, optional, default True

-If True, X will be copied; else, it may be overwritten.
+_feature_analysis_ : int, required, 1 or 0

+    If 1, then a feature analysis will be done on your file.
+If 0, no analysis is done.

+_remove_outliers_ : int, required, 1 or 0

+    If 1, then outliers will be removed from your data.
+If 0, no outliers are removed.

-n_jobs : int, optional, default 1
+_has_seasonality_ : int, required, 1 or 0

+       If 1, then your data will be modeled for seasonality: Winter, Summer, Shoulder.
+If 0, then your data will not be modeled for            seasonality.
+If modeling for seasonality, ensure you have enough data points that covers the seasons, usually 1 year of data.